 - Individual Retirement Accounts (IRAs)

 - Life Insurance Policies

 Distributions from each may have significant income tax consequences depending on the specific type of contributions to the retirement account and the timing of the distribution.

-Income Tax-deferred contributions are allowed in traditional, deductible IRAs and employer sponsored pension and profit sharing plans, including 401(k) and 403(b) accounts.
+Income tax-deferred contributions are allowed in traditional, deductible IRAs and employer sponsored pension and profit sharing plans, including 401(k) and 403(b) accounts.
 Distributions paid directly to the account holder from income tax-deferred accounts, including the accumulated earnings on the account, generally are fully taxable in the year they are withdrawn for use and actually received by the account holder.
 Distributions taken from income tax-deferred accounts prior to age 59 ½ are generally subject to a 10% early withdrawal penalty.
 However, there are a few exceptions to this rule, which include distributions made to an age 55 or older employee after separation from employment, distributions attributable to a permanent disability, and distributions taken in a series of substantially equal periodic payments, similar to an annuity.

 Note: There may be other exceptions that apply to your situation.
-Please contact your Smith Schafer professional for more information.

 Tax-free alternatives in your retirement plan savings accounts may include ROTH 401(k) accounts and ROTH IRA accounts.
 ROTH accounts allow you to pay income taxes at the time the contributions are made, and the contributions and earnings grow and are tax-free upon distribution.
 Taxpayers using ROTH account options may face an increased income tax liability in the year the contributions are made, however, if these accounts are established early, they can develop into a significant tax-free source of income upon retirement.